-Atrial fibrillation (AFib) is a problem with your heart’s rhythm -- it can beat too fast or too slow, and in a chaotic way.
-That prevents it from pumping blood as well as it should.
-That could cause serious health problems, called complications.
+Atrial fibrillation (AFib) is a problem with your heart’s rhythm – it can beat too fast or too slow, and in a chaotic way.
+That prevents your heart from pumping blood as well as it should.
+That can cause serious health complications.

 That means blood can pool inside the heart.
 Clumps of blood called clots can form there, too.